xsalagarcia/XSG-FRONT-TOOLS/css/addons/addons.md

 ## cislider
 The evolution of [cslider](#cslider) and [slider](#slider).
 More flexible and customizable code and flexible code.
 Autoslide option, index option, go forward and back option.
 If autoslide, when the user click some control, autoslide will stop.

+## contdown
+A contdown logic.
+No css needed.
+Only a .js file.

 ## cslider
 A slider (images or other blocks) with forward and back options.
 A more evolutioned version is [cislider](#cislider).
 If don't have some reason use [cislider](#cislider).